simpleinjector/Blog/content/posts/simple-injector-v5.md

 Disabling auto-verification can be done by setting `Container.Options.EnableAutoVerification` to `false`.

-Although auto verification and disabled unregistered type resolution are the two changes that will impact most users, there are other changes, such as the discontinued support for .NET 4.0.
+Although auto verification and disabled unregistered-type resolution are the two changes that will impact most users, there are other changes, such as the discontinued support for .NET 4.0.

 ### No more .NET 4.0